Welcome to Checkr!Read More

 Take action on completed reports

-Once a report is completed, your team may decide to proceed with the candidate, or reconsider their employment.
+After a report completes, your team might decide to proceed with the candidate or reconsider their employment.

-- If you decide that the candidate fits your hiring requirements, you may Engage them.
+- If you decide that the candidate fits your hiring requirements, you can engage them.

-- If the candidate does not fit your requirements, you may choose to initiate an Adverse Action.
+- If the candidate doesn't fit your requirements, you can begin the adverse action process.

 Engage the candidate

-Click the Engage button in the Actions section of the report to indicate that you have reviewed the information that was returned, and decided to move forward with the candidate.
+To indicate that you reviewed the information that was returned and decided to move forward with the candidate, click the Engage button in the report's Actions section.
 Clicking Engage also allows you to track that decision within Checkr Analytics.

-If you have reviewed the information included in the report and decided not to move forward with a Candidate, click the Pre Adverse Action button in the Actions section of the report.
+If you review the information in the report and decide not to move forward with a candidate, click the Pre-adverse action button in the report's Actions section.

-Checkr provides an automated Adverse Action process that issues emails to your candidates on your behalf.
-To initiate this process:
+Checkr provides an automated adverse action process that issues emails to your candidates on your behalf.
+To initiate this process, use the steps below:

 - Review the email Checkr will send your candidate, which will include a list of charges, as well as the necessary notices, a copy of the background report, and "A Summary of Your Rights Under the Fair Credit Reporting Act" as attachments.

-Checkr will send the original email, and then wait the specified number of days, during which your candidate is encouraged to reach out to dispute the record, if applicable.
+Checkr will send the original email and then wait the specified number of days, during which your candidate is encouraged to contact Checkr to dispute the record, if applicable.

-If the candidate does not respond during this time, the Post Adverse Action email will be sent, informing the candidate that you will not move forward with their employment.
+If the candidate doesn't respond during this time, the post-adverse action email will be sent, informing the candidate that you won't move forward with their employment.

-The Adverse Action process may be cancelled at any time by clicking the Cancel Adverse Action button in the Actions section of the report.
+You can cancel the adverse action process at any time by clicking the Cancel adverse action button in the report's Actions section.

-Please remember that the responsibility for remaining compliant with local and federal laws is your responsibility.
-Checkr provides a default and automated Adverse Action system in an effort to help you remain compliant.
-Please consult your internal counsel to ensure that your company operates within legal boundaries.
+Remember that the responsibility for remaining compliant with local and federal laws is your responsibility.
+Checkr provides a default and automated adverse action system in an effort to help you remain compliant.
+Consult your internal counsel to ensure that your company operates within legal boundaries.

-For more information on our Adverse Action process, please see The Adverse Action Process: Deciding not to move forward with a candidate.
+For more information about the adverse action process, refer to The adverse action process: Deciding not to move forward with a candidate.